 In law school you learned how to lawyer.
 Growing your law firm requires that you learn the business of law.
 Interviewing and hiring are two of the essentials you must learn to turn your law practice into a law business you can count on.

 Here are 7 stratetgies for you to use in making your next hiring decision.

 1.)
 Don’t hire for potential – who someone COULD be is not up to you.
 Hire based on who they are now and the experience, skills and training they already have; and if they grow in their role, all the better!
 It’s a big mistake to hire someone with promise.
 You’re here to serve clients, not groom employees.

 You are a small business that can’t afford a lot of extraneous overhead like a big corporation.
 (They can’t afford it either, but you definitely can’t!)
 Human beings have a funny way of believing that if someone is really good at one thing, they are really good at everything.
 Don’t gamble.
-You need to see a track record of proven results in the area you are hiring for (you can train for specific skills – or we could train your new hire for you – but the person you hire has to have already done something in line with what you are hiring for).
+You need to see a track record of proven results in the area you are hiring for (you can train for specific skills but the person you hire has to have already done something in line with what you are hiring for).

 3.)
 Start with a clear picture – in your mind, see your perfect employee doing all the things you need them doing.
 Right down to the very location they will be doing them, the clothes they are wearing, the way they interact with you and your clients.
 Successful athletes know clear visualization is a non-negotiable component of success.
 They spend as much time visualizing making that shot as they do practicing making that shot.

 - Exercise: Block off 20 minutes, close your door and sit with a single blank sheet of paper.
 Write at the top: “My Ideal Next Hire” and then let your pen write everything that streams forth, even pictures.
 Go back and circle the most important elements and make a nice neat list that you can use to remind you of who you’re looking for so you recognize them when you meet them.